pycom/pycom-micropython-sigfox/docs/library/network.LoRa.rst

     Get or set the power mode in raw LoRa mode (``LoRa.LORA``).
 The accepted values are: ``LoRa.ALWAYS_ON``, ``LoRa.TX_ONLY`` and ``LoRa.SLEEP``.

-.. method:: lora.rssi()
+.. method:: lora.stats()

-    Get the RSSI value from the last received LoRa or LoRaWAN packet.
+    Return a named tuple with usefel information from the last received LoRa or LoRaWAN packet.
+The named tuple has the following form:

+    ``(timestamp, rssi, snr, sf)``

+    Where:

+       - ``timestamp`` is an internat timestamp with microseconds presicion.
+       - ``rssi`` hold the received signal strength in dBm.
+       - ``snr`` contains the signal to noise ratio id dB.
+       - ``sf`` tells the spreading factor of the packet received.

 .. method:: lora.has_joined()